OpenLLT/makerpnp/README.md

 Written documentation for the project is sparse, further documentation will be created in due course.
 However, the design and operation of the tools is detailed in the livestreams.

-There are also functional tests which detail the expected input/output and operation sequences so you can refer to those to gain additional understanding.
+There are also functional tests which detail the expected input/output and operation sequences, so you can refer to those to gain additional understanding.
 See `crates/planner_cli/tests/planner.rs` and `crates/variantbuilder/tests/variantbuider.rs`.

 ## Links